BIDBhargavipappuri/Python/README.md

 It is exactly 10 characters long.

-The format is as follows: AAAAA1234A
+The format is as follows: AAAAA1234A .

 The first five characters should be alphabetic (uppercase letters).

-1.Adjacent characters(alphabets) cannot be the same (like AABCD is invalid; AXBCD is valid)
+1.Adjacent characters(alphabets) cannot be the same (like AABCD is invalid; AXBCD is valid).

 2.All five characters cannot form a sequence (like: ABCDE, BCDEF is invalid; ABCDX is valid)